 career in the German Civil Services, as in Law or to become a teacher.
 It is also the degree for

-of these disciplines you will be tested by a state commission following national or state
+disciplines you will be tested by a state commission following national or state

 regulations at the end of your studies.
 How many disciplines you study depends on whether you

-Examination courses for becoming a teacher.
+offers State Examination study programs only in courses for becoming a teacher.

 Please note: the University of Stuttgart does not offer study programs in Law, Medicine or Pharmacy.